ak4zh/ak4zh-blog/blog/how-i-saved-my-startup-from-price-war/index.md

 >
 > <cite>Jack Ma</cite>

-To this date, Conflux still maintains majority of the market share while still charging a premium price.
+To this date, it still maintains majority of the market share while still charging a premium price.

-I have learned many lessons in my Conflux journey, and I no longer wait for a competitor to force me to innovate.
+I have learned many lessons in my SaaS journey, and I no longer wait for a competitor to force me to innovate.
 I innovate and improve my service every single day.

 I do not fear self-cannibalize anymore.

-As of 2022, I am working on the third iteration of Conflux, which will overcome some leftover limitations the current one has and help me stay ahead of the competition.
+As of 2022, I am working on the third iteration of my app, which will overcome some leftover limitations the current one has and help me stay ahead of the competition.